vinci1it2000/schedula/README.rst

                              prefixed.
       --no-clone             Do not clone excel-sheets contained in <ref-table>
                              workbook into output.
-      --interp <method>      Interpolation method used in the resampling
-                             [default: linear]: 'linear', 'nearest', 'zero',
+      --interp=<method>      Interpolation method used in the resampling for all signals [default: linear]: 'linear', 'nearest', 'zero',
                              'slinear', 'quadratic', 'cubic', 'barycentric',
                              'polynomial', 'spline' is passed to
                              scipy.interpolate.interp1d.
 Both 'polynomial' and